alemar11/ios-watchos-tvos-macos-resources/README.md

 * [JTSplashView](https://github.com/kubatru/JTSplashView) - Create the beautiful splash view with JTSplashView.
 * [KJOverlayTutorial](https://github.com/tranquan/KJOverlayTutorial) - A Tutorial for iOS.
 * [LaunchScreenSnapshot](https://github.com/alexruperez/LaunchScreenSnapshot) - Protects sensitive data in your app snapshot.
+* [material-showcase-ios](https://github.com/aromajoin/material-showcase-ios) - An elegant way to guide your beloved users in iOS apps - Material Showcase.
 * [OnboardingKit](https://github.com/Athlee/OnboardingKit) - A simple and interactive framework for making iOS onboarding experience easy and fun.
 * [paper-onboarding](https://github.com/Ramotion/paper-onboarding) - PaperOnboarding is a material design slider.
 * [RevealingSplashView](https://github.com/PiXeL16/RevealingSplashView) - A Splash view that animates and reveals its content, inspired by Twitter splash.